-Factory Farming, also known as Intensive Farming, is a from of Animal Abuse.
-Did you know that out of the 26 million egg laying hens in the UK, over 16 Million are kept in battery cages!
+Factory Farming, also known as Intensive Farming, is a form of Animal Abuse.
+Did you know that out of the 26 million egg laying hens in the UK, over 16 Million are kept in battery cages?!

 These cages are far too small for the hens.
 They are so cramped they can’t turn around or spread their wings.

 Image: Factory Farming: Hundreds of chickens in cages far too small for them.
 They spend their whole lives in these cages, only getting out to be slaughtered.
 Source

 It is not just hens and chickens that suffer.
 Millions upon millions of other animals are farmed in this way across the world.
 2 out of 3 farm animals across the world are factory farmed.